PraseethaPrasad/spring-webflux/README.md

-# Build Reactive Rest APIs with Spring WebFlux and Reactive MongoDB
+# Build Reactive Rest API with Spring WebFlux and Reactive MongoDB

 A sample spring webflux project created to understand the basic implementation how to make an API reactive.